megastep/makeself/README.md

 # makeself - Make self-extractable archives on Unix

-[makeself.sh][1] is a small shell script that generates a self-extractable tar.gz archive from a directory.
+[makeself.sh][1] is a small shell script that generates a self-extractable compressed tar archive from a directory.
 The resulting file appears as a shell script (many of those have a **.run** suffix), and can be launched as is.
 The archive will then uncompress itself to a temporary directory and an optional arbitrary command will be executed (for example an installation script).
 This is pretty